james-acutis/wireguard-tcp/README.md

 # wireguard-tcp
 This repository implements changes to the Linux kernel implementation of WireGuard to extend functionality and allow use of TCP as a transport protocol.

-There are three patches and a tarball of the source code in this repo at present.

-The wireguard_tcp_debug.diff is a diff that takes the clean linux kernel WireGuard module to a state with TCP implemented and verbose debugging code on.
-This patch works at present and has been tested to successfully implement a TCP version of WireGuard.
+This software is composed of two patches in this repository:
+ - wireguard_tcp_clean.diff

-The wireguard_tcp_clean.diff is a diff that takes the clean linux kernel WireGuard module to a state with TCP implemented and verbose debugging code pulled out.
+   - A diff that takes the clean linux kernel WireGuard module to a state with TCP implemented.
 This works at present and has been tested to successfully implement a TCP version of WireGuard.

-The wireguard_tcp_kernel_code_debug.tgz is the source code after applying the wireguard_tcp_debug.diff.
+ - wireguard-tools.diff
+   - A diff that applies TCP functionality to the WireGuard userland tools

 The remaining files are documentating and design documents.